Nav Icon

 How is Myelopathy Diagnosed?

 At SpineCare of NY, myelopathy will be diagnosed using a combination of comprehensive diagnostic methods.
 As myelopathy shares symptoms with other common spine conditions, a thorough examination is required to accurately diagnose the condition.
 This will start with a review of your medical history and any past injuries.
 A physical exam will be done to assess neurological function and to locate your pain.
 Imaging tests, like MRI or CT scans, are used to visualize the spinal cord and identify any compression, degeneration, or structural abnormalities causing symptoms.
-Additional tests, like X-rays or myelography, may be employed to further assess spinal alignment and the extent of any damage.
+Additional tests, like X-rays, may be employed to further assess spinal alignment.

 How is Myelopathy Treated?